developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 ## Overview

-This document explains how to preserve settings for device administrator (DA) and device owner (DO), and EMM agents and/or services, so that devices return to a manageable state following an Enterprise Reset.
+This document explains how to preserve device administrator (DA) and device owner (DO) settings, and to persist EMM agents and/or services so that devices return to a manageable state following an Enterprise Reset.

 <img alt="image" style="height:350px" src="legacy_staging_mechanism.png"/>
-_Current "legacy" staging process_
+_Zebra "legacy" staging process_
 <br>

 -----